error418/opennms-event/README.md

 This library is intended to support the developer when sending ONMS Events in Java.
 The library utilizes JAX-B to generate the XML message.

+### REST interfaces

+A REST interface for creating events exists out-of-the-box since OpenNMS 18.0.0.
+You may want to use this interface in favor of the eventd daemon

 ### Usage